 As humans, we can always do something to protect the shark's eggs.
 Though it’s not likely that we can encounter these eggs in the ocean, the best thing we can do is take care of the ocean.
 When we have this kind of mindset, we’re not only protecting the shark's eggs.
 We are also protecting the entire ocean.
 Hopefully, the weird journey about shark eggs gave you knowledge about what they’re like.
 So may you always protect the ocean, as one way of protecting them.

-So check out our Ocean-inspired jewelry now and feel the Ocean vibe through our accessories all year long!
+So check out our Shark necklaces and rings now and feel the Ocean vibe through our accessories all year long!